m0lentum/molentum.github.io/content/about/_index.md

     alt="Mikael's self-portrait profile picture"
 )}}

-Mikael Myyrä (he/they), known online as Molentum
-(a pun on their last name which translates to Mole), is a programmer, student in computational physics, artist, game developer, and generally huge nerd from Jyväskylä, Finland.
+Mikael Myyrä (he/they), known online as Molentum, is a programmer, student in computational physics, artist, game developer, and generally huge nerd from Jyväskylä, Finland.
-As of early 2024, they're 27 years old, working as a full-stack web developer at the University of Jyväskylä's Digital Services building interactive tools for students and staff, while also preparing for their PhD studies at the same university slated to begin in the fall semester.
+As of fall 2024, they're 28 years old and just left their job as a full-stack web developer to become a full-time PhD student at the University of Jyväskylä.

 Mikael is most comfortable writing code, with skills in all major programming paradigms and a particular affinity for functional and data-oriented styles.
-Their PhD research concerns the simulation of various wave and fluid flow phenomena using a discretization scheme known as Discrete Exterior Calculus.
+Their PhD research concerns the simulation of plasma flows using a discretization scheme known as Discrete Exterior Calculus.
 During these studies they hope to reach an advanced skill level in differential geometry, numerical methods for differential equations,